meghna-saxena/hollywood-burgers/Notes/Notes.md

 ## Dynamically create inputs based on JS config
-Create orderform in an array to loop through.
-An array is a javascript object where key is identifier property and there's still other properties
+- Create orderform in an array to loop through.
+An array is a javascript object where key is identifier property with other properties
+- Passing the form data to create dynamic input fields
+- Added dropdown input component for choosing delivery method

+## Handling user input
+- created onChange handlers on input fields
+- updating orderForm state by two-way binding